Ashworth Hospital: European Committee for the Prevention of Torture inspection

-As part of the 2016 review of the United Kingdom as a whole the European Committee for the Prevention of Torture and Inhuman or Degrading treatment or Punishment visited Ashworth Hospital.
+As part of the 2016 review of the United Kingdom as a whole the European Committee for the Prevention of Torture and Inhuman or Degrading treatment or Punishment (CPT) visited Ashworth Hospital.
 The conclusions included that living conditions were variable.
-The CPT expressed serious concerns relating to the necessity and application of the use of Long Term Segregation (LTS) finding that some patients were kept in LTS for years at a time.
+The CPT expressed serious concerns relating to the necessity and application of the use of Long Term Segregation (LTS), finding that some patients were kept in LTS for years at a time.
 It found that some patients were unable to access outside areas on a daily basis.
 The CPT expressed misgiving about the use of overwhelming force deployed at Ashworth including the use of personal protective equipment, helmets and shields.
-The committee found that night-time confinement was being used.
-This is a policy in which all patients are locked in their rooms between the hours of 9.15p.m. and 7.15a.m, with the aim to save money.
+The committee also found that night-time confinement was being used.
+This is a policy in which all patients are locked in their rooms between the hours of 9.15p.m. and 7.15a.m, with the aim of saving money.
 The committee considered that the systematic locking-in of patients, amounting to ten hours of de facto seclusion, was not acceptable in a care establishment provided there was sufficient staff.
 It also found that the original intention of increasing day-time activities had not been realised.
 At the time of the CPT inspection there were; 12 consultant psychiatrists, a general practitioner and 3.8 FTE other doctors.
 There were 10 clinical psychologists, seven approved social workers, two dieticians and a range of other staff including six modern matrons, five nurse managers, 24 charge nurses, 173 registered mental health nurses and 254 healthcare support workers and assistants.